Stress is a major contributor to health problems today.

 The next one has to do with changing the situation or accepting the things you cannot change.
 Take your work for example, if changing jobs is not an option at this time, then accepting the situation as it is for what it is will go a long way to relieve much of the stress around how you would like it to change.
 Having expectations that are not realized creates undo stress.

 Laugh.
 You cannot hold onto your stress and laugh.
 Do something you love.
-Do things that make you happy, with people you like and find something to bring a smile to your face.
+Do things that make you happy, with people you like.
+Find something to bring a smile to your face.
 The smile of a child or someone you love can do just that and melt the stress away.